Michael G. Moye

 Michael George Moye (born August 11, 1954) is an American photographer and a former television writer and producer.
 In his television career he has written for shows such as The Jeffersons, Diff'rent Strokes, Good Times, and 227, and produced It's Your Move and The Jeffersons.
-His best-known work is likely the 1987 series Married... with Children, created with Ron Leavitt for the then-fledgling Fox network.
+His best-known work is the 1987 series Married... with Children, created with Ron Leavitt for the then-fledgling Fox network.

 Early career

 Moye began his career in 1977 with a staff writing position on Good Times.
 Between 1979 and 1984, he wrote for The Jeffersons, and in 1982 he co-developed Silver Spoons, which ran for five seasons.
 He also co-developed both It's Your Move and 227 (with Bill Boulware), the latter under alias C.J.
 Banks.